-Curb your chocolate craving with an amazingly creamy Instant Pot Chocolate Cheesecake that is so easy to make.
-This pressure cooker Chocolate Cheesecake is chocolatey, rich, and creamy as all get-out!
-Just YUM!
+This is an amazingly creamy Instant Pot Chocolate Cheesecake that is so rich and delicious.
+This pressure cooker Chocolate Cheesecake is chocolatey, creamy and just so YUMMY!
 Chocolate cheesecake made in your pressure cooker!
 How cool is that?!

 Instant Pot Chocolate Cheesecake

 A few years ago my siblings and I did a “staycation” here in Washington.
 We decided to go to Seattle and stay in a hotel and just be tourists for a couple of days.

 Now, when I say siblings, I mean in-law siblings, and there are 14 of us!
 Paul is the youngest of seven!
 So with the spouses, we number fourteen!
 Oh, and I’m the youngest.
 Just thought I’d mention that (hee hee, I know they will be reading this).

 We get together often, and always have a great time together.
 We do all kinds of things, and it is very special.
 We don’t fight, and there is always something to talk about!

 So during our Seattle staycation we ended up at a local chocolate factory!
 How cool is that?!
 We got to go on a guided tour and learned all about the chocolate, from where and how it’s grown, harvested, processed, to the final tasty products.